All Trends

 Noah Fram-Schwartz

 Filtering drinking water is not a new idea.
-But what about shower water?
+But what about shower and bath water?
 That’s the idea behind the growing interest in the Jolie filter.

-Showering or bathing in chlorine also causes an unwanted side-effect: dry skin and hair.
-Given that consumers spend over $10B a year on moisturizing, it’s easy to see why a filter that removes chlorine would be a tempting investment.
+Authorities usually purify water supplies by adding a small amount of chlorine, but showering or bathing in chlorine also causes an unwanted side-effect: dry skin and hair.
+Given that consumers spend over $10B a year on moisturizing, and that hydration is one of the fastest-growing concerns within current hair trends (and skincare trends), it’s easy to see why a filter that removes chlorine would be a tempting investment.

 In fact, Jolie pitches its product as a financial investment: “Women who invest in their appearance spend an average of almost $3,800 a year on beauty-related expenses…if you are combining your products with unfiltered water, you're foiling your investment in your appearance.”